Henrik Lund (academic)

-Henrik Lund (born 1960 in Aalborg) is a Danish engineer and professor at Aalborg University.
+Henrik Lund (born 1960) is a Danish engineer and professor at Aalborg University.

 Life and research activity

 Lund studied engineering at Aalborg university and other universities and obtained a Master's degree in 1985.
 In 1990 he finished his PhD and in 2009 he became Dr.Techn.
 In 1990 he was named assistant professor at Aalborg University, got associate professor in 1993 and became full professor in 2006.

 As of October 2017 his h-index is 43 (Web of Science) respectively 47 (Scopus) and is a member of The Danish Academy of Technical Sciences.
 He is listed among ISI Highly Cited researchers.

 He is editor-in-chief of scientific journal Energy, ranking 12th out of 89 journals in "Energy & Fuels" according to the Journal Citation Reports.